Living abroad

 To the north of Lisbon is popular among surfers.
 There are about 40 beaches, and life on them is in full swing all year round.

-The so-called Portuguese Riviera includes Lisbon suburbs of Cascais and Estoril.
+The so-called Portuguese Riviera includes the Lisbon suburbs of Cascais and Estoril.
 It attracts tourists with casinos and fancy restaurants.

 The Costa da Caparica coastline is famous for its sandy beaches with well-developed infrastructure.
 There is a festival in Sesimbra that can compare with the festival in Rio de Janeiro.